Shandy: Radler

-Radler (German for "cyclist") has a long history in German-speaking regions.
-It commonly consists of a 50:50 mixture of beer and a lemon-flavored soda like Sprite.
+Radler ([ˈʁaːdlɐ], lit.
+German for 'cyclist') has a long history in German-speaking regions.
+It commonly consists of a 50:50 mixture of beer and a lemon-flavoured soft drink.

-The term Radler originates with a drink called Radlermass ("cyclist litre") that was created by innkeeper Franz Kugler in the small town of Deisenhofen, just outside Munich.
+The term Radler originates with a drink called Radlermass ('cyclist litre') that was created by innkeeper Franz Kugler in the small town of Deisenhofen, just outside Munich.
 During the great cycling boom of the Roaring Twenties, Kugler created a bicycle trail from Munich through the woods that led directly to his drinking establishment.
-On a June day in 1922, 13,000 cyclists arrived at Kugler’s.
-He blended it 50/50 with lemon soda as he started to run out of beer.

-While the term Radler has been widely attributed to Kugler, the combination of beer and soda is documented in texts dating from 1912.
-Nowadays, Radler is consumed not only in Bavaria, but also in all of Germany, Austria, Czech Republic, Hungary, Italy, Slovakia, Slovenia, Croatia, Serbia, Poland, Portugal, Netherlands, Norway, Bulgaria, United States, Canada, and Romania.
+While the term Radler has been widely attributed to Kugler, the combination of beer and soft drink is documented in texts dating from 1912.
+Radler is consumed not only in Bavaria, but also in other parts of Germany, Austria, Czechia, Hungary, Italy, Slovakia, Slovenia, Croatia, Serbia, North Macedonia, Poland, Portugal, Netherlands, Norway, Bulgaria, the United States, Canada, and Romania.